usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-2/Performance Measurement Under Agile Delivery Contracts.md

 **Complementary Prime Contracts**

-* Different vendors handle distinct but interdependent components
+* Different vendors handle distinct but interdependent components.
-* Example: One vendor for backend APIs, another for the user interface
+* Example: One vendor for backend APIs, another for the user interface.
-* Requires careful interface management and coordination
+* Requires careful interface management and coordination.

 **Prime/Subcontractor Arrangements**